Adromischus cooperi (Baker) A. Berger

 Cotyledon cooperi (basionym), Adromischus cuneatus, Adromischus festivus, Adromischus halesowensis, Adromischus pachylophus, Echeveria cooperi

-Adromischus cooperi is a dwarf succulent up to 3 inches (7.5 cm) tall, spreading branches, densely covered with purple, speckled silvery-green to blue, tubular-shaped, up to 2 inches (5 cm) long leaves.
-The flowers are pink on an up to 14 inches (35 cm) tall inflorescence.
+Adromischus cooperi is a dwarf succulent perennial up to 4 inches (10 cm) tall.
+It is a slow-growing plant that becomes slightly tree-like with age.
+Branches are densely covered with purple speckled, silvery-green to blue leaves.
+They are fleshy and narrow at the base, with distinctive wavy ends and up to 2 inches (5 cm) long.
+Flowers are pink on an up to 14 inches (35 cm) tall inflorescence.

 How to Grow and Care